Art

 Shakespeare Inspired Collage

 Mercy, 2010 “I created this 20” X 32” collage of the famous passage from Shakespeare’s play, ‘The Merchant of Venice’ when I found out that it was to be performed in NYC’s Shakespeare in the Park with Al Pacino.
 I was going to create this print & give them out for free to theater goers, but it ended up taking too long to finish & wasn’t completed in time.
-I printed it anyway & added it to my selection of Limitedition prints.”
+I printed it anyway & added it to my selection of Limitedition offset prints.”
 M A

 Mercy 2010